 Select the export frequency:

-- Streaming – assessments will be sent when a resource’s health state is updated (if no updates occur, no data will be sent).
+- Streaming – assessments are sent when a resource’s health state is updated (if no updates occur, no data is sent).

-- Snapshots – a snapshot of the current state of the selected data types will be sent once a week per subscription.
+- Snapshots – a snapshot of the current state of the selected data types that are sent once a week per subscription.
 To identify snapshot data, look for the field

 If your selection includes one of these recommendations, you can include the vulnerability assessment findings together with them: